Druzhkivka: World War II

+After World War II

 During the 2014 pro-Russian conflict in Ukraine the town was captured in mid-April 2014 by pro-Russian separatists.
 The city was eventually recaptured by Ukrainian forces on 7 July 2014, along with Bakhmut.

 Demographics

-The population of Druzhkivka as of June 1, 2017 is 67 772 people.
+The population of Druzhkivka as of 1 June 2017 is 67 772 people.

 Ethnicity as of the Ukrainian Census of 2001: